 While LINQ provides a very readable and easy way to execute queries in code (rather than manually write SQL), this readability is not its only advantage.
 An often misunderstood (and the cause for many performance issues) of LINQ is deferred execution.
 Deferred execution means that DB queries generated by LINQ are executed not when your code runs, but rather immediately before the results are needed.

-To illustrate this, we will look at an example of binding a list of items and showing them in a repeater.
+To illustrate this, you will look at an example of binding a list of items and showing them in a repeater.
 It is a simple repeater showing the title of each news item.
+In your project, create a Web Form User Control.

-To bind this repeater to a collection of news items, we use the Sitefinity CMS API to set its data source.
+To bind this repeater to a collection of news items, you use the Sitefinity CMS API to set its data source.

 What Microsoft attempt to say in the message about the Results View is “This is a query which hasn’t been executed yet, but if you want to see the result of it in debug mode, it will be executed.”